top of page

 orange cream

-a novel that raises profound questions about humanity, freedom, and the complexities of personal relationships in a rapidly evolving world. an intricately detailed examination of identity, loss, and the societal implications of technology and consumer culture in a futuristic context.
+a novel that raises questions about humanity, freedom, and the complexities of both individuality and personal relationships in a rapidly evolving world of advanced technology and consumer culture.

 bottom of page